gophergala2016/GoBlog/README.md

 # GoBlog

+** IMPORTANT ** Go to branch 'dev' to see our code and get the correct version.
+We did not have admin to fix this.
+Thank you!

 GoBlog is our entry for the 2016 GopherGala.

 GoBlog is a platform for easily deploying your own blog.
 We are powered by [Journey](https://github.com/kabukky/journey), a blog engine written in Go which is compatible with Ghost themes.